Limited & Advanced Chord Analysis

 The same applies to so-called 'special' keys, which are often major or minor keys with an incidental alteration.

-In the above 16 keys all chords can be analyzed, unless you make up a chord yourself, and even then you'll be suprised when you analyze your chord with this app.
+In the above 16 keys all chords can be analysed, unless you make up a chord yourself, and even then you'll be suprised when you analyse your chord with this app.